U.S. Gold Corp. – Consenus Indicates Potential 468.6% Upside

 U.S. Gold Corp. with ticker code (USAU) now have 1 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 29 and 29 and has a mean target at 29.
-Now with the previous closing price of 5.1 this now indicates there is a potential upside of 468.6%.
-The 50 day MA is 5.7 while the 200 day moving average is 6.55.
-The company has a market cap of $12m.
-You can visit the company’s website by visiting: http://www.usgoldcorp.gold
+The target price ranges between 29 and 29 with the average target price sitting at 29.
+Given that the stocks previous close was at 5.1 this is indicating there is a potential upside of 468.6%.
+The 50 day moving average now sits at 5.46 and the 200 moving average now moves to 6.65.
+The company has a market capitalisation of $12m.
+Company Website: http://www.usgoldcorp.gold

 U.S. Gold Corp. operates as a gold exploration and development company in the United States.
 It explores for gold, copper, silver, and zinc minerals.
 The company’s properties include the Copper King project located in southeast Wyoming; and Keystone project, an exploration property on the Cortez Trend in Nevada.
 The company is based in Elko, Nevada.